 - Be admitted to Macomb Community College.
 Submit the Application for Admission as soon as possible.
-A student cannot be reviewed for financial aid eligibility until the admission requirements are completed. - Have a high school diploma, a GED certificate or pass the assessment test with Federally-mandated minimum scores to be eligible for financial aid.
+A student cannot be reviewed for financial aid eligibility until the admission requirements are completed. - Have a high school diploma, a GED certificate or pass Macomb's placement test with Federally-mandated minimum scores to be eligible for financial aid.
 Contact the Financial Aid Office for more information. - File the Free Application for Federal Student Aid (FAFSA).
 This is the core application document to apply for aid from all sources, including student loans.
-Filing this form on the web at www.fafsa.ed.gov is highly recommended.

-Students must be sure to release the data on their FAFSA to Macomb Community College, Federal Code #008906.
-This is used for all campuses.

-- Enroll in a degree, certificate or transfer program to receive financial aid.
+Filing this form on the web at www.fafsa. ed.gov is highly recommended. - Students must be sure to release the data on their FAFSA to Macomb Community College, Federal Code #008906.
+This code is used for all campuses. - Enroll in a degree, certificate or transfer program to receive financial aid.
 Students should confirm with the Enrollment Office that College records reflect enrollment in a degree, certificate or transfer program. - Maintain satisfactory academic progress toward a degree or certificate.
 There are three criteria in the Macomb Community College satisfactory progress policy: - 1.
-The maximum length of time for which the student may receive financial aid - 2.
-The number of credit hours the student must complete each semester - 3.
-The minimum grade point average (GPA) the student must maintain
+Complete 67% of registered credits each semester - 2.
+Complete each semester with a minimum 2.0 GPA - 3.
+Not attempt more than 93 credit hours at Macomb Community College (this includes credits transferred into Macomb from another college/university)